Do Summer Camps Need to be Licensed in Pennsylvania

 Communications & Technology

-Another great program summer camps can offer is amateur radio broadcasting.
-This program teaches children about the history and mechanics of amateur radio.
-Children learn how to operate radios and contact other amateur radio operators around the world.
+Another compelling program offered at summer camps is amateur radio broadcasting.
+This program delves into the history and mechanics of amateur radio, teaching children to operate radios and communicate with other amateur radio operators worldwide.

 Arts